 Environmental Design and Governance(EG)

-Nurturing Innovators in Environmental Design at SFC
+Creating Innovators in Environmental Design at SFC

 Professor, Program Chairperson

-The EG Program values reflection on the connection between global environmental awareness and specific ideas for manufacturing and design in local spaces.
-Our major goal is that through the innovation of information technology we will gain a comprehensive understanding of these problems,which in the traditional academic system.
+The EG Program desires highly motivated students who will reexamine the lifestyles and social models of the 20th century to create a sustainable future in harmony with the earth's entire social and ecological system.
+Emphasis is placed on one's ability to reflect on the connection between global environmental awareness and specific ideas for manufacturing and design in local spaces.
+Our major goal is that through the innovation of information technology we will gain a comprehensive understanding of these issues,which have until now been researched independently through separate specialties in the traditional academic system.

 Note: "◎" indicates the Program chairperson.